ColeMurray/aws-athena-mcp/docs/api.md

 - **AWS credential errors**: Invalid or insufficient AWS permissions
 - **Query errors**: SQL syntax errors or execution failures
 - **Timeout errors**: Queries that exceed the configured timeout
+- **Validation errors**: Invalid database or table names

-Error responses are returned as descriptive string messages explaining the issue and potential solutions.
+Error responses are returned as JSON objects with descriptive error messages and error codes.

 ## Rate Limits and Quotas